rstropek/htl-mobile-computing/node-fundamentals.md

 ```
 <!--#include file="node-fundamentals/0040-console-readline/app.js" -->
 ```
+* Note how callback is used to process input from `stdin`
 * Run this program with `node app.js`
 * Try `node app.js 2> /dev/null` (`NUL` on Windows)
 * Try `echo Rainer | node app.js`